Wall Street Week Ahead: A lump of coal for "Fiscal Cliff-mas"

 A traditionally quiet week could become hellish for traders as politicians in Washington are likely to fall short of an agreement to deal with $600 billion in tax hikes and spending cuts due to kick in early next year.
 Many economists forecast that this “fiscal cliff” will push the economy into recession.

-Thursday’s debacle in the U.S. House of Representatives, where Speaker John Boehner failed to secure passage of his own bill that was meant to pressure President Obama and Senate Democrats, only added to worry that the protracted budget talks will stretch into 2013.
+Thursday’s debacle in the U.S. House of Representatives, where Speaker John Boehner failed to secure passage of his own bill that was meant to pressure President Obama and Senate Democrats.
+This only added to worry that the protracted budget talks will stretch into 2013.

 Still, the market remains resilient.
 Friday’s decline on Wall Street, triggered by Boehner’s fiasco, was not enough to prevent the S&P 500 from posting its best week in four.